openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 #### Assist an Ally

-You can assist an ally with an action roll if they are using an attribute you have a score of 1 or greater in.
-The ally gets advantage 1 on that roll.
+You can use your major action to assist an ally with an action roll if they are using an attribute you have a score of 1 or greater in.
+The ally automatically gets advantage 1 on their roll.

 #### Take an Extra Move Action